atanasmirchev/atanasmirchev.github.io/_pages/about.md

 In hindsight I should have handled all the above better and left a few citations.
 Appendix C.2 is a brief recap of Gauss-Newton and MAP -- here I cited *"Factor Graphs for Robot Perception"* by Dellaert and Kaess at the end of the section when I mentioned sparsity, but what probably did not come across is that the book is a holistic reference, note that you can get what I had to say in C.2 from it.
 I also remember looking up the generalized Gauss-Newton equations in C.2 in [this lecture](https://www.youtube.com/watch?v=SuqEx_wPPwI) by Fred Roosta, that would be equations C.15-C.18.
-For the theory on cameras, rotations and Lie groups I used [these lectures](https://www.youtube.com/playlist?list=PLTBdjV_4f-EJn6udZ34tht9EVIW7lbeo4) by Daniel Cremers (e.g. IIRC definitions 2.16-2.18 were based on them; also, almost all equations in C.8,C.9 and the Lie-group parts in 2.1 are simultaneously both from there and the micro-Lie-theory tutorial I referenced, the sources overlap).
+For the theory on cameras, rotations and Lie groups I used [these lectures](https://www.youtube.com/playlist?list=PLTBdjV_4f-EJn6udZ34tht9EVIW7lbeo4) by Daniel Cremers (e.g. IIRC definitions 2.16-2.18 were based on them, with presentation influenced by {% cite engel2017large %}; also, almost all equations in C.8,C.9 and the Lie-group parts in 2.1 are simultaneously both from there and the micro-Lie-theory tutorial I referenced, the sources overlap).

 ## References
 {% bibliography --cited_in_order %}